mwrnd/innova2_xcku15p_ddr4_bram_gpio/README.md

 ![AXI GPIO](img/AXI_GPIO.png)

 The commands below should turn off then turn on the *D19* LED.
-First, two one-byte files are created, an all-ones byte and an all-zeros byte.
+First, two one-byte files are created, a binary all-ones byte and a binary all-zeros byte.
 These are then sent to address `0x200110000`, the `GPIO_DATA` Register.
-As only a single bit is enabled in the block design, reading from `GPIO_DATA` returns `0x01` when the LED is off and `0x00` when it is on.
+As only a single bit is enabled in the block design, reading from `GPIO_DATA` returns `0x00000001` when the LED is off and `0x00000000` when it is on.
 ```Shell
 cd ~/dma_ip_drivers/XDMA/linux-kernel/tools/
 echo -n -e "\xff" >ff.bin   ;   od -A x -t x1z -v  ff.bin